 Important Information: Wiregrass Georgia Technical College will not accept faxed or photocopied documents as "official" documents.

 If you are currently attending a college or university in the United States and wish to transfer to WGTC, notify your school’s International Office of your desire to transfer.
-Ask them to fill out and sign the WGTC Transfer Clearance Form and send it to WGTC’s Admissions Office, International Department.
+Ask them to fill out and sign the WGTC Transfer Clearance Form and send it to WGTC’s One-Stop Enrollment and Success Center, International Department.
 The transfer clearance form is a notification procedure important to the process of transferring your Student and Exchange Visitor Information System (SEVIS) records to WGTC and the maintenance of your student status.
 Follow all admission procedures previously listed.

 Change of Status

-Students who need change-of-status or adjustment of immigration status to comply with government regulations should contact the Admissions Office, International Department, for advisement.
+Students who need change-of-status or adjustment of immigration status to comply with government regulations should contact the One-Stop Enrollment and Success Center, International Department, for advisement.
 The office can assist the eligible student with the change-of-status process and/or issue documents that enable the student to apply for a student visa.

 Obtaining a Student VISA